pan-x-c/Trinity-RFT/docs/sphinx_doc/source/tutorial/trinity_configs.md

 - `split`: The split of the task dataset.
 Default is `train`.
 - `repeat_times`: The number of rollouts generated for a task.
 If not set, it will be automatically set to `algorithm.repeat_times` for `taskset`, and `1` for `eval_tasksets`.
 - `format`: Defines keys for prompts and responses in the dataset.
+  - `prompt_type`: Specifies the type of prompts in the dataset.
+We support `plaintext`, `messages` for now.
+    - `plaintext`: The prompt is in string format.
+    - `messages`: The prompt is organized as a message list.
-  - `prompt_key`: Specifies which column in the dataset contains the prompt data.
+  - `prompt_key`: Specifies which column in the dataset contains the user prompt data.
+Only for `plaintext`.
   - `response_key`: Specifies which column in the dataset contains the response data.
+Only for `plaintext`.
+  - `system_prompt_key`: Specifies which column in the dataset contains the system prompt data.
+Only for `plaintext`.
+  - `system_prompt`: Specifies the system prompt in string format.
+It has lower priority than `system_prompt_key`.
+Only for `plaintext`.
+  - `messages_key`: Specifies which column in the dataset contains the messages data.
+Only for `messages`.
+  - `tools_key`: Specifies which column in the dataset contains the tools data.
+Support both `plaintext` and `messages`, but the tool data should be organized as a list of dict.
+  - `chosen_key`: Specifies which column in the dataset contains the DPO chosen data.
+Support both `plaintext` and `messages`, and the data type should be consistent with the prompt type.
+  - `rejected_key`: Similar to `chosen_key`, but it specifies which column in the dataset contains the DPO rejected data.
+  - `enable_concatenated_multi_turn`: Enable concatenated multi-turn style data preprocess.
+Only for `messages` and only take effect with SFT algorithm.
+  - `chat_template`: Specifies the chat template in string format.
+If not provided, use `model.custom_chat_template`.
 - `rollout_args`: The parameters for rollout.
   - `temperature`: The temperature for sampling.
 - `default_workflow_type`: Type of workflow logic applied to this dataset.
 If not specified, the `buffer.default_workflow_type` is used.